cantonioupao/pytorch-human_action_recognition_breakfast_dataset-C3D_model_implementation/README.md

 ## Datasets:

-I used the Breakfast Action Dataset
+I used the Breakfast Action Dataset and downloaded from Serre Lab http://serre-lab.clps.brown.edu/resource/breakfast-actions-dataset/

-Dataset directory tree is shown below
+Dataset directory tree for the:

-- **Breakfast Action Dataset**
+- **Downloaded Breakfast Action Dataset**
-The downloaded Breakfast Action Dataset from Serre Lab has the following structure:

   ```
   Breakfast
   ├── PO3